-Why landscape photographers should always carry a telephoto | Photofocus
+Why landscape photographers should always carry a telephoto

 While corporate events and commercial advertising photography are my bread and butter, landscapes are what I love to photograph on the weekends.
-As much as I love and rely on my wide angle, 7-14mm f/2.8 lens, sometimes I want something… different.
+As much as I love and rely on my wide-angle, sometimes it pays to have something a little different.

-I recently started taking my telephoto lenses with me.
-Doing so certainly adds to my pack size and weight, but the results are, well, rather unique.
+While you might not think of packing a telephoto lens when you’re shooting landscapes, it can certainly pay off in the end, offering a unique view of the scenery around you.

+It results in unique photos with an emphasis on a single subject, instead of a wide view.
+It can help to capture some gorgeous detailed elements that might not otherwise be seen with wide-angle lenses.

 Why photograph with a telephoto?